I Feel Like I Hate My Mom! What Do I Do?

 How do you deal with a toxic mother?

 Dealing with a toxic mother can be quite challenging.
 It is best to find a therapist to help you manage your feelings and your responses to her behaviors.
 While you cannot force your mother to find treatment for her issues, you can find treatment for how you deal with her.
-The types of therapy that address toxic parents is usually family therapy.
+The types of therapy that address toxic parents are usually family therapy.
 While you may spend a long time with your counselor talking about what your life was like growing up and how your mother is toxic to your overall life, you need to feel free to discuss these things openly.
-Human beings need to be heard and understood, so when you find a therapist, do not expect your problems to just disappear overnight; commit to a long term relationship with your counselor to help you manage dealing with a toxic mother.
+Human beings need to be heard and understood, so when you find a therapist, do not expect your problems to just disappear overnight; commit to a long-term relationship with your counselor to help you manage dealing with a toxic mother.

 Why do mothers not like their daughters?

-Mother’s typically start to dislike their daughters around the time of high school.
+Mothers typically start to dislike their daughters around the time of high school.
 Since high school is a time to grow more independent of your parents, they are still your moral compass.
-A mother then cannot loosen the reigns of their daughter when they are in high school, and tend to start to resent their daughters.
+A mother then cannot loosen the reigns of their daughter when they are in high school and tend to start to resent their daughter.
 Often counselors hear, “The relationship with my mother started to go south when I was in high school.”
 With hormones and wanting more independence, a mother/daughter relationship can become quite tarnished.
 It may get to the point that the mother significantly starts to dislike their daughter.
 Whether from a poor bond, emotional abuse, or jealousy, it is not uncommon for a daughter to feel that the relationship with my mother is dysfunctional.

-Some daughters start to revolt this dislike and leave home at a young age or once as soon as the day is coming for them to be free of their mother’s control.
+Some daughters start to revolt against this dislike and leave home at a young age or once as soon as the day is coming for them to be free of their mother’s control.
 While it is never ideal for a girl to say I hate my mother, sometimes the reality is that so much resentment has built up that she feels no other emotions.
 If your mother did not like you or you often say I hate my mother, find a therapist who can help you work through your emotions.

-Do mothers favor their first born?
+Do mothers favor their firstborn?

 Some children do grow up in a household where there is emotional abuse from constant yelling.
 They can develop bad feelings and grow up saying,“ I hate my mother because she yelled at me all the time.”
 Others grow up having eating disorders because of the stress of their home environment.
 Yelling occasionally will not harm your child long term, but making it a habit is unhealthy for both of you.
 Each of you may want to find a therapist to work on your relationship before it becomes toxic and unhealthy.